 Unless you are going the self-pay route, I recommend that once you find a stand-alone facility, make sure it is in your insurance carrier’s network.

 Not all hospitals are equal.
-Here in Cleveland, we have some big-name hospitals systems and they are great.
+Here in Cleveland, we have some big-name hospital systems and they are great.
 People travel from all over the country for the phenomenal care available in Cleveland.
-However, we also have nationally ranked, public healthcare system called MetroHealth.
-We have found that MetroHealth has some of the lowest cost.
+However, we also have a nationally ranked, public healthcare system called MetroHealth.
+We have found that MetroHealth has some of the lowest costs.
 I personally have received outstanding care from Metro.
 My advice is to research the hospitals in your area.

 Lastly, I want to review shopping for prescriptions.
 If you are on a health plan with prescription co-pays, this may not be as important to you.
 If you are on an HDHP plan, it will be crucial.
 The first tool, I’ve found is Good Rx.
 You can go to their site (or mobile app), create a login, and search for your specific prescription.
 You’ll input your prescription, dosage and zip code and voila!
 There will be a listing of pharmacies within a certain radius of you and their cost for your specific Rx.
 Please note that you’ll want to search every prescription as a particular pharmacy may be the lowest for one Rx, but another pharmacy may be lower for another Rx.

 You can also print out coupons from Good Rx.
 Speaking of coupons, a lot of people don’t know that the drug manufacturers often issue coupons for high-cost prescriptions.
 The reason is that if they cover the cost of your Rx for the first month or two, you’ll meet your deductible and then the carrier will pick up the cost for the rest of the year.
 Their motive may not be great, but if it allows you to get your Rx for free or a very low cost, take advantage of it.
 There is another great site to apply for these manufacturer’s coupons and that site is called needymeds.org.